Students starting Spring 2019 and later

 If you are exempt because you exclusively attend classes at an off-site location or are exclusively enrolled in an online degree program, then download the Immunization Exemption Form and submit.
 Note that a new Exemption Form, signed by your advisor, must be submitted every semester on or before the current Immunization Deadline.

-Immunization Records can be submitted to the Office of the Registrar by:
+For new students Fall 2018 and prior, Immunization Records may be submitted to the Office of the Registrar by:

 Drop off: Office of the Registrar, C-1300 (off the Hall of Governors)